California fires: 3 people burned in new blaze

 How bad is it?

-The Thomas Fire has burned more than 100,000 acres north of Los Angeles, which is more than twice the size of Washington DC.
+The Thomas Fire has burned more than 100,000 acres -- more than twice the size of Washington DC.

 It spread over 31,000 acres in nine hours, which is nearly an acre per second.
 At that rate, it would have consumed New York's Central Park in about 15 minutes.

 The fire was so destructive, it prompted officials to upgrade their color-coding system to include purple for the first time.
-It ranks as the 19th most destructive fire in California records.
+It ranks as the 19th most destructive fire in the state's records.